jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 - This number is high for low latency trading systems.
 - Exchanges want to achieve latency in order of tens of microseconds by removing network and disk IO as much as possible.
 - This can be done by putting all the components on 1 server.
 This enables all the components to talk via mmap as as event store.
+- Each component runs as the process on the single server.
+- Tasks are executed by the application loop which polls for tasks in a while loop.
+- Each application loop is single threaded and pinned to the CPU core
+    - Pinning means no context switch as the CPU is always available.
+    - No lock contention since there is only 1 thread that updates the states.
+- mmap is a way for processes to share memory in performant manner, it helps avoid disk access and brings it down to 0. mmap acts like a messaging bus.

+### Event Sourcing

+Event sourcin is a way to manage states of an application such that it allows us to regenerate the same output if we replay the states.
+In this approach, we store an immutable log of events in order of the timestamp in which they executed along with the event status.

+Sequencer is the component that reads the newOrderEvent from the ring buffer(which gets it from the gateway) and adds a sequence number to it and forwards it to the mmap/eventStore.
+We can have secondary sequencers as well for high availability.

+### High availability

+- We would need atleast 4 nines of availability.
+- We identify single points of failure and fix them.
+For example, we can have a passive matching engine.
+- Detection of failure and fail over to the backup instance should be fast.
+- Stateless services like gateway can be scaled horizontally by adding more services and hence reduce single points of failure.
+- Stateful services like matching engine would need the ability to copy states across replicas.
+- We can have the primary hot matching engine which consumes new events and sends output to the eventStore.
+We can have a secondary warm matching engine which consumes the exact same events as primary but doesn't send any output.
+When primary goes down, secondary can replace it immediately.
+- Since all of the components run inside a single server, we would need to create warm servers by replicating events across servers and machines.
+This is because in case the entire primary hot server goes down, we would need the warm server up quickly.